kagurazakayashi/EvernightBoard/README.md

 ### Build for Web

+1. Run steps 1 through 5 in the "Debug" section above.
-1. Use `RD /S /Q build\web` or `rm -rf build/web` to delete the files from the previous build.
+2. Use `RD /S /Q build\web` or `rm -rf build/web` to delete the files from the previous build.
-2. Use `flutter build web --wasm --no-tree-shake-icons --base-href "/EvernightBoard/"` to build the project.
+3. Run `flutter build web --wasm --no-tree-shake-icons --base-href "/EvernightBoard/" --dart-define-from-file="flavor/web.json"` to build the project.

 - If compatibility with older browsers is required, remove `--wasm`.
-- If the app is not deployed at the website root, modify the `"/EvernightBoard/"` URL path in `--base-href "/EvernightBoard/"`.
+- You can change `"/EvernightBoard/"` to the required URL base path.

 ## License